Degamisu/Console-Weather-App/README.md

 Have an idea for CWA?
 Contributing will be open soon.
 For now, you can open issues!

 ---

+**Is this readme missing something?
+If so, shoot a pull request!
+I will review it ASAP!**

 © 2024 Degamisu | All Rights Reserved | [README](README.md) Created by **Emi Yamashita**